Cuzion History, Family Crest & Coats of Arms

 Some of the Cuzion family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cuzion family to the New World and Oceana
+Migration of the Cuzion family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Cuzion name or one of its variants: John Cosins who settled in Maryland in 1683; Richard Cousin settled in Grenada in 1774; Edward Cousins settled in Maryland in 1774; George Cousins settled in Massachusetts in 1635.